pkgforge-dev/Gnome-Calculator-AppImage/README.md

 - When using non-portable mode, files for integrating search provider are cluttered in `$HOME`, so for clean uninstall, you need to additionally remove:
   - `${XDG_DATA_HOME}/gnome-shell/search-providers/org.gnome.Calculator-search-provider.ini`
   - `${XDG_DATA_HOME}/dbus-1/services/org.gnome.Calculator.SearchProvider.service`
-- On Fedora, currency conversion doesn't work while it works in other distros, investigating the issue here:
+- On Fedora & Alpine, currency conversion doesn't work while it works in other distros, investigating the issue here:
 https://github.com/VHSgunzo/sharun/issues/56